 Reducing conflicts and IP address duplication enhances the reliability and rapidity of the network.
 Even as mobile devices move between subnets, the IPAM tools should ensure each piece of hardware gets a new IP address as needed, reducing downtime and the need for tedious network troubleshooting.

-This naturally improves the efficiency of the network overall, again, making life much easier for overworked network administrators.
+This naturally improves the efficiency of the network overall, again making life much easier for overworked network administrators.
 A single repository of IP addresses managed through one user interface reduced the time required to manage the IPAM tool settings or gain information on the network.

-Another serious challenge network administrators face is handling growing networks and an increase of connected devices, from IoT devices to smartphones.
+Another serious challenge network administrators face is handling growing networks and an increase in connected devices, from IoT devices to smartphones.
 IPAM helps with capacity planning and ensuring a network has the resources to handle the volume of connections it expects over a specific period of time.
-Without IPAM solutions, scalability becomes virtually impossible, and networks will stagnate and slow as more users try and access them.
+Without IPAM solutions, scalability becomes virtually impossible, and networks will stagnate and slow as more users try to access them.

 IPAM solutions also lend themselves to improved cybersecurity.
 Improved network monitoring via a single source of truth for all IP addresses leads to a greater understanding of who and what is accessing the network at all times.
 Without IPAM, security could miss alerts that could come from significant information about a particular hostname or piece of hardware.